pedestal/pedestal-docs/documentation/application-overview.md

 All service and rendering code will be provided with some way to send messages to or put messages on the input queue.

+### Why use queues?

 Queues separate application concerns from the complexity of I/O in the browser.
 From the applications perspective, all input comes in as a stream of messages and all output is placed on a queue and quickly forgotten.

+- benefit to application code

+The black box above contains all of the code which determines what this application actually does.
+This code controls what happens and when it should happen.
+Queues are used to isolate this code from everything else.
+The code inside the black box doesn't know anything about the DOM or even that it is running in a browser.
+This means that this code can be run when the DOM is not available, for example, in a Web Worker.
+It can also be run on the server and tested from Clojure.

+Testing this component is easy.
+We can send it fabricated data and examine the output data.
+There are not dependencies on any web technology.

+Using queues for input and output also allows us to be flexible in what we do with the messages on the queues.
+We can see when queues are backing up and respond accordingly.
+We can filter data on the queue, drop data and compact data on the queue.

 ### Data Model